google-research-datasets/lareqa/README.md

 }
 ```
 ## License
-XQuAD-R is distributed under the [CC BY-SA 4.0 license]().
+XQuAD-R is distributed under the [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/legalcode).
-MLQA-R is distributed under the [insert license]().
+MLQA-R is distributed under the [CC BY-NC 4.0 license](https://creativecommons.org/licenses/by-nc/4.0/legalcode).

 This is not an officially supported Google product.